 Can you still remember your first trekking tour or multi-day hike?
-For me it was like this: I borrowed the backpack, and it was actually much too big for the tour I wanted to do.
-But since you famously can’t set off with your backpack only half full, I ended up managing to pack in a load of bits and pieces, so in the end the backpack was full to the brim.
-This of course had nothing to do with being ultra-light; in fact, it was ultra-heavy!
-This meant that the backpack – despite having a good carry system and many other comforts – became not just a burden, over time it became a real problem.
+This is how my first time went: I borrowed a backpack that was actually way too big for the tour I wanted to do.
+But since you famously can’t set off with your backpack only half full, I ended up managing to pack in a load of bits and bobs, so in the end the backpack was full to the brim.
+This was in no way ultra-light; in fact, it was ultra-heavy!
+This meant that the backpack, despite having a good carry system and many other comfortable features, became not just a burden, but over time it became a real problem.

-Anyone who has had a similar experience has surely sworn: “Next time I’m taking less and lighter equipment in my backpack!”
-How do you do this sensibly, though, if you don’t just want the contents to be lighter but to reduce the weight of the backpack itself?
+Anyone who has had a similar experience have probably already sworn to themselves that “next time I’m taking less and lighter equipment in my backpack!”
+How should you go about this if you don’t just want the contents to be light, but also reduce the weight of the backpack itself?
 To answer this question, let’s dive down deeper into the world of (ultra-)light backpacks.

 What makes a traditional backpack different from an ultra-light backpack?

-The ultra-light class is characterized by one thing above all: minimal material usage.
-In the trekking field, for example, to make a backpack with approx. 70-litre capacity that weighs under a kilo, everything that isn’t absolutely necessary is discarded.
-This includes mainly the internal frame along with thick padding.
+The ultra-light category is characterized by one thing above all: minimal material usage.
+For example, it’s possible to make a trekking backpack with a capacity of about 70 litres that weighs less than a kilo by only keeping the essentials.
+An internal frame along with thick padding are usually not included.
 Another important way of reducing weight is the materials used.

-This is now starting to sound really crass and like a really crappy backpack that can’t do anything.
-But of course, this isn’t really true.
+This is now starting to like a really crappy backpack that can’t do anything.
+But of course, this isn’t the case.
 So let’s take a look at where weight can be spared in backpacks, and what the details might look like.

 The frame and the carry system

-Backpacks from the ultra-light segment usually have no frame.
+Ultralight backpacks usually have no frame.
 The reason for this is remarkably simple: the less is in it, the lower the weight.
-Because of this, sophisticated frame designs and the carry systems that often go with them are intentionally forgone.
-To make sure it’s still comfortable to wear, it’s therefor important that the rest of the backpack isn’t loaded too heavily and, for good measure, that it’s packed perfectly.
+Because of this, sophisticated frame designs and the carrying systems that usually go along with these are not used.
+To make sure it’s still comfortable to carry, it’s important that the rest of the backpack isn’t loaded too heavily and, for good measure, that it’s packed perfectly.
 We’ve put together the most important dos and don’ts of packing a backpack in a separate article.
 But I’ll give a simple trick away right now:

 Your sleeping mat (in the ultra-light world, foam mats are usually used) can be used to reinforce the back panel.
-Not only does this ensure the backpack is well stabilised, the mat is also stowed away neatly.
-Companies such as Exped also offer conventional backpacks, like for example the Mountain Pro 40, that can be slimmed down as required, and can be lightened by nearly a third of their own weight.
+Not only does this ensure the backpack is stabilised, but also lets you store it neatly.
+Companies such as Exped also offer conventional backpacks, for example the Mountain Pro 40, that can be slimmed down as required, and can be lightened by nearly a third of their own weight.

 Compartments and pockets

 It is indisputable that having several compartments in and on a backpack make it more organised.
 At the same time, though, the compartments themselves also add more weight and often cause the backpack to be packed according to its own organisational system rather than from a functional perspective.
-This is why the majority of ultra-light backpacks mostly do without extra compartments.
+This is why the majority of ultra-light backpacks don’t have extra compartments.
 This means that the backpacks often come with only one large main compartment and 1-2 smaller compartments or pockets.
 Many ultra-light backpacks also have a roll closure, so there’s no lid compartments or anything similar.
 Depending on the model, ultra-light backpacks may also have ways of attaching pieces of equipment to them.
-A holder for trekking poles or ice tools has practically become standard here.
+A holder for trekking poles or ice tools has become standard here.
 You won’t have to do without compression straps on most larger ultra-light backpacks, either.
-Especially in the region of volumes of around 45 litres, this is a time-proven construction.
-Backpacks of this size are usually also absolutely enough for multi-day touring.
+Especially with volumes of around 45 litres, this is a time-proven construction.
+Backpacks of this size are usually also enough for multi-day touring.

 Prejudices and misunderstandings

-Sometimes it seems like the world has been divided into two camps: the ultra-light disciples and those who have a fetish for robustness.
-At least, when exchanging experiences with friends and acquaintances and also when researching this article, I keep coming across countless prejudices, half-truths and open questions.
+Sometimes it seems like the world has been divided into two camps: the ultra-light disciples and those who value durability.
+When exchanging experiences with friends and acquaintances and also when researching this article, I keep coming across countless prejudices, half-truths and open questions.
 This is why I’ve presented three of the most frequent topics of discussion below.
-In doing so, I do not wish to take sides with either the “ultra-light” faction, nor the “ultra-heavy” club.
+In doing so, I do not wish to take sides with either the “ultra-light”, nor the “ultra-heavy” clubs.

 The short story: this isn’t true.
 The somewhat longer story: it’s not always true.
 In the ultra-light sector, there are of course pieces of equipment that, because of the materials, the design, or the innovative technologies, come with a heavier price tag – excuse the pun – than other comparable pieces of equipment.
 But this also happens in the realm of “standard weight” equipment.
 Especially with backpacks, though, because the design is usually rather simple (no elaborate carry system etc.), ultra-light backpacks come off well in terms of their price compared to their conventional counterparts.